UCL-EO/geog0111/docs/002_Unix.md

 | `644` | `rw-r--r--` | `chmod 644 README.md` |

 We have seen that we can use the cell magic `%%bash` or `!` to use `unix` commands in Python code cells in a notebook.
 This is a very basic introduction to unix, but it will allow you to make better use of the operating system and these notebooks.

+### You should know how to do some basic operations in a unix shell

+You should recognise the special file characters (`.`, `..`, `~`, `*`).

+You should know how to navigate the unix file structure using `cd`, `pwd` and these and `/`, and access information about files using `ls`.

+You should have come across redirection (`<<`, `<` and `>` here).

+You should know how to create files, remove files, and understand and change the file permissions.

+If you are unsure of any of these, then try going over the material again, explore other resources you may find, and/or come to the Thursday help sessions and ask for help.